anupama-sinha/social-media-application/README.md

 Alternatively, please use [Swagger for Social Media Application](http://localhost:8081/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config)

 ### Future Scope(To be done)
-* Unit & Integration Testing with Jacoco Reports
+* Integration Testing with Jacoco Reports
+* Integration of Logging Framework
+* Exception Handling for all scenarios